zamoraricardo15/Intro-to-Health-Informatics/README.md

 ##Ricardo Zamora Mennigke - rmennigke3@gatech.edu - Data Analyst

-## 1st Project Choice
-### Topic: Examining AI-enabled health misinformation: the case of COVID-19
-### Project Type: Research-oriented; exploratory
-### Problem Summary: Understand the differences of characteristics between AI-enabled vs. human-created misinformation
-### Proposed Solution
-### Potential Blockers (provide mitigation ideas if possible)

 ## 2nd Project Choice
 ### Topic: Tools for addressing health misinformation: the case of COVID-19
 ### Project Type: Research-oriented; exploratory
-### Problem Summary: Design prototypes of toolskits/ browser extensions/ or other tools that help address health misinformation issues.
+### Problem Summary: Health misinformation has been a growing problem.
+The problem became specially evident with the global COVID-19 pandemic.
 Health misinformation (i.e., false or misleading information about diseases, illnesses, potential treatments and cures, vaccines, diets and cosmetic procedures) can lead people to make decisions that could have harmful consequences for people's wellbeing.
 Health misinformation also spreads acorss communities, friends, and families easily and quickly.
-As such, it is crucial to help address the issues of misinformation.
+As such, it is crucial to help address the issues of misinformation [1].
-### Proposed Solution
+### Proposed Solution: This project aims to design a prototype tool that helps address health misinformation issues in this pandemic through Machine Learning Tracking.
-### Potential Blockers (provide mitigation ideas if possible)
+### Potential Blockers (provide mitigation ideas if possible): Access to the information on social media for fetching initial posts to capture health realated rumors.
+Finding usable information to feed the machine learning model.

+## 1st Project Choice
+### Topic: Examining AI-enabled health misinformation: the case of COVID-19
+### Project Type: Research-oriented; exploratory
+### Problem Summary: Understand the differences of characteristics between AI-enabled vs. human-created misinformation.
+AI-Enabled health misinformation has been a growing problem in the digital ecosystems.
+Health misinformation in the form of fake news can become a real issue to the well-being of society.
+As such, it is crucial to help address the issues of misinformation [2].
+### Proposed Solution: Determine the key characteristics between AI-enabled vs. human-created misinformation.
+Develop a machine learning approach to identify AI-enabled vs. human-created misinformation.
+### Potential Blockers (provide mitigation ideas if possible): Issues to identify AI-enabled vs. human-created misinformation.
+Access to the information on social media for fetching initial posts to capture health realated rumors.
+Finding usable information to feed the machine learning model.

 ## 3rd Project Choice